DavidArno/picolib/README.md

 # picolib
-Library of handy classes and functions to simplify using MicroPython with teh Raspberry PIco
+Library of handy classes and functions to simplify using MicroPython with the Raspberry PIco